CapMousse/setitup/README.md

 #### Project
-The project namespace contains basic informations for your setup :
+The project namespace contains basic information for your setup:
 - branch : the branch to use
 - host : the virtual host to create
 - root : the root dir for the virtual host